alabsi91/React-js-Drawer/README.md

 - Options for drawer type `standard` .
 - `changePageWidth?: boolean` chrink the page width to fit the drawer when it's open (co-planar with page content). (default : false)
-- `preventPageScrolling?: boolean` Prevent the page from scrolling when the drawer is open. (default : true)
+- `preventPageScrolling?: boolean` Prevent the page from scrolling when the drawer is open. (default : false)

 ### modalOptions : _[Object] [optional]_

 - Options for drawer type `modal` .
-- `preventPageScrolling?: boolean` Prevent the page from scrolling when the drawer is open. (default : true)
+- `preventPageScrolling?: boolean` Prevent the page from scrolling when the drawer is open. (default : false)

 ### direction : _['left' | 'right'] [optional]_